jseppi/jseppi.github.io/_posts/articles/2012-06-18-prose-bootstrap.md

 published: false
 ---

-In order to get started with Prose Bootstrap, all you have to do is forking the [repository](http://github.com/prose/bootstrap) and make your own adjustments.
+In order to get started with Prose Bootstrap, all you have to do is fork the [repository](http://github.com/prose/bootstrap) and make your own adjustments.

 # Adjust Configuration